The Murder of Roger Ackroyd: The Murder of Roger Ackroyd

-In 2023, the novel was adapted for the stage by Edgar award nominated playwright Mark Shanahan in partnership with Agatha Christie, Ltd. The play received its first public reading at the Westport Country Playhouse in June 2023 with Santino Fontana as Dr. Sheppard and Arnie Burton as Poirot.
+In 2023, the novel was adapted for the stage by actor and Edgar award nominated playwright Mark Shanahan (not to be confused with the Irish conductor) in partnership with Agatha Christie, Ltd. The play received its first public reading at the Westport Country Playhouse in June 2023 with Santino Fontana as Dr. Sheppard and Arnie Burton as Poirot.
 Shortly thereafter, the world premiere production directed by Mark Shanahan opened at the Alley Theatre in Houston, Texas and featured the Alley's resident company of actors with David Sinaiko as Poirot.
 The Houston Chronicle reviewed the play, calling it "a whodunnit done right.
 This world premiere adaptation elegantly transfers Christie's rich mystery from the page to the stage..."

 The play opened on 21 July and ran through 27 August in a limited run as part of the Alley Theatre's Summer Chills series and was subsequently published by Concord Theatricals before receiving numerous productions.
 The adaptation remains mostly faithful to the book, with Shanahan stating that crafting the adaptation was a "labour of love."